There's no better feeling than lacing up some ice skates and gliding around with friends or competing in ice hockey or figure skating.

 Over time, your body and mind will thank you for investing in this fun, physical activity.

 What we've enjoyed about skating over the years is its community.

 With skating, friends and families come together to enjoy a shared experience.

 It's a path for kids and adults to express themselves, learn a skill, and possibly pursue a skating-related sport or international competition.

 When winter rolls around, it's hard to find physical activities that will lift your mood.

-If you've been thinking about learning, now's your time to get started.
+If you've been thinking about learning the basics of ice skating, now's your time to get started.

 Can you learn how to ice skate without ice?

 You need three things if you want to learn how to ice skate:

 But what if you don't have ice or a decent pair of skates can beginner skaters still learn how to ice skate?